microsoft/Kusto-Query-Language/doc/scan-operator.md

 ---
 title: scan operator - Azure Data Explorer
-description: This article describes the scan operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/25/2022
+description: Learn how to use the scan operator to scan data, match, and build sequences based on the predicates. ms.reviewer: alexans ms.topic: reference ms.date: 01/22/2023
 ---
 # scan operator